 Superceded documents are withdrawn and discarded routinely.
 Certain select superceded documents are retained for collection continuity and research purposes.

-Items determined to have lost their relevancy due to the passage of time or items available freely online and not deemed desirable in tangible format are weeded and discarded in accordance with the Georgia State Plan for federal depository libraries.
+Items determined to have lost their relevancy due to the passage of time or items available freely online and not deemed desirable in tangible format are weeded and discarded in accordance with the Georgia State Plan for federal depository libraries in Georgia.

 The vast majority of the tangible government documents collection is located on the first floor of the library building.
 Several computer workstations and microfiche readers are located on the first floor of the library.
 The depository documents are available for in-house use to all patrons.
-Some serial, frequently used and reference government publications are designated "non-circulating".
-Otherwise, all patrons possessing a photo-identification enjoy circulating privileges for government publications that are not designated as "non-circulating".
-The library provides interlibrary loan services through GIL Express.
-Access to electronic government publications is provided online through the computer workstations that are located on the main floor of the library.
+Some serial, frequently-used and reference government publications are designated "non-circulating".
+Otherwise, all patrons possessing a photo-identification enjoy circulating privileges for government publications that are not designated as "non-circulating."
 Access to government information and publications is enhanced by the following library services and practices:

 - The federal depository library logo is posted at the library entrance.